yrgamage/EventSphere/backend/README.md

 ## Overview

-TicketSphere's backend enables seamless integration with front-end systems and provides APIs for managing ticketing configurations, user accounts, and system simulations.
+EventSphere's backend enables seamless integration with front-end systems and provides APIs for managing ticketing configurations, user accounts, and system simulations.
 The application adheres to **RESTful principles**, ensuring easy integration and high performance.

 ---